Optimal quantum operations at zero energy cost: Introduction

-The typical question in a resource theory is whether or not a given input resource can be transformed into a desired output resource by means of free operations.
-When a certain transformation of resources turns out to be impossible, a natural step further is to ask \emph{how well} it can be approximated with free operations.
-This step is similar in spirit to the step from the no-cloning theorem \cite{nocloning1,dieks} to the study of optimal cloning \cite{buzekhillery,gisinmassar}.
-In this paper we will search for the optimal transformations of quantum coherence at zero energy cost.
+This paper characterizes the set of energy-preserving operations and identifies the most efficient strategies for the manipulation of quantum states exhibiting coherence across energy levels.
 We will start from the basic task of transforming a pure superposition of energy eigenstates into another pure superposition.
-In this context, what is truly interesting is to consider not only deterministic operations, but also probabilistic operations arising from measurements that can be implemented at zero energy cost.
+In this context, it is interesting to consider not only deterministic operations, but also probabilistic operations arising from measurements that can be implemented at zero energy cost.
 By allowing for a non-unit probability of success, we find out that the constraint of energy preservation can be stretched to a previously unsuspected extent.
-For example, we will see that a beam of $N$ atoms, each of them prepared in the superposition $ |S\> =(|E\> + |G\>)/\sqrt 2$ of the ground state and the first excited state, can be probabilistically transformed at no energy cost into a stronger beam of up to $N^2$ atoms in a state that is nearly identical to the state $|S\>^{\otimes 2N}$, up to an exponentially small error.
-The ability to efficiently approximate forbidden transformations of coherence at zero energy cost is a new twist of the postselection approach widely applied in quantum information \cite{weakvalues,aaronson,Bergou-Hillery1,Bergou-Hillery2,BaganDis,FiurasekEst,BaganPRA,BaganPRL,GiulioNat,fiurasekclon,QCMC,chiribella-xie}.
+For example, we will see that a beam of $N$ atoms, each of them prepared in the superposition $ |S\> =(|E\> + |G\>)/\sqrt 2$ of the ground state and the first excited state, can be probabilistically transformed at no energy cost into a stronger beam of $N^{2-\epsilon}$ atoms in a state that is nearly identical to the state of $N^{2-\epsilon}$ identical copies of $|S\>$, up to an exponentially small error.
+The ability to efficiently approximate forbidden transformations of coherence at zero energy cost is a new twist of the postselection approach widely applied in quantum information \cite{weakvalues,aaronson,Bergou-Hillery1,Bergou-Hillery2,BaganDis,FiurasekEst,BaganPRA,BaganPRL,GiulioNat,chiribella2016quantum,fiurasekclon,QCMC,chiribella-xie,zhao2017quantum} and complements existing results on the resource theory of coherence \cite{delocal,incoherence,vaccaro2008trade-off,rudolphPRX,aaberg-2014-prl,cwiklinski-2015-prl,marvian2016quantify}.